 The Tate Modern is located on the banks of the River Thames in a former power station.
 It holds both British and international modern art as well as showcasing some one-off exhibitions.
 The museum is well worth a trip to, not only is the gallery building itself completely unique but there’s always lots to see!

 9. The Globe Theatre

 The Globe Theatre is nearby the Tate Modern, it is a modern reconstruction of the original theatre which was closely associated with William Shakespeare that was first built in the 17th century.
 You can buy tickets to see shows being performed here and it is iconic for its circular shape, thatching and open roof!

 Tower Bridge is one of London’s most iconic landmarks crossing the river.
 The bridge has stood in London since the 19th century and is infamous for its drawbridge effect making it able to let tall ships through and down the Thames.
 You’ll find it close to the Tower of London and the nearest tube stations are Tower Hill and London Bridge.
 Take photos from the banks of the Thames or you can walk across too!

 11. The Shard

 The Shard is the tallest building in London, towering above every other landmark and unmissable from many places in London.
-The skyscraper was opened in 2013 and is home to multiple high end restaurants, the Shangri La Hotel and a viewing platform which you can buy tickets to head up to.
+The skyscraper was opened in 2013 and is home to multiple high-end restaurants, the Shangri La Hotel and a viewing platform which you can buy tickets to head up.
 It’s well worth admiring the view from up there but the only problem with viewing London from the Shard is you miss a view of the building itself, so be sure to make sure you admire it before going in.